CVFireDragon/setHighJumpSMO/README.md

 # setHighJumpSMO
-A Super Mario Odyssey mod that Makes your Jumps and such go Much Higher.
+A Super Mario Odyssey ExeFS Mod that Makes your Jumps and such go Much Higher.
 (Makes the game free lmao)

+# Credits
+[Spx](https://twitter.com/spx01_) For teaching me ExeFS mods and IDA [shibboleet](shibboleet#1010) For helping me with a few things